This is a guest post with Kim from the Kim Here YouTube channel! Be sure to subscribe to Kim for motivation, vlogs, podcasts, and more!

 He also taught me it’s okay to be weird.
 So, there’s that.

 This guy, though!
 If there’s anything Douglas Adams taught me, it’s honesty.
 His writing is so on point it almost makes me sick.
-He has a way of explaining a feeling with pure, brutal, honesty.
+He has a way of explaining a feeling of pure, brutal, honesty.
 Funny.
 Relevant.
 Dead on.
 He can truly define the undefinable.
 I come back to The Hitchhiker’s Guide to the Galaxy time and time again just to smile and nod.
 Every time I read ANYTHING by him I think “Yes!
 You’re right!
 That’s exactly what that feels like!”

 Adams helped me find genuine honesty in my own writing.
 And I love him for it.